Critical steady states of all-to-all squeezed and driven superradiance: An analytic approach: Model I: Squeezed Superradiance (SSR)

-as the Squeezed Decay Model (SDM).
-It was introduced in Refs.~\cite{AGARWAL1989,Agarwal1990} to describe a system of two-level emitters incoherently driven by broadband squeezed vaccuum light.
+is named ``squeezed superradiance"~\cite{Koppenhofer2023,munoz2019nonstationary,Gutierrez2023} (SSR).
+It was introduced in Refs.~\cite{AGARWAL1989,Agarwal1990} to describe a system of two-level emitters incoherently driven by broadband squeezed vacuum light.

-This model can also be engineered inside QED cavities~\cite{DallaTorre2013}.
-In the proposal of Ref.~\cite{DallaTorre2013}, this is achieved by driving two-photon Raman transitions between two degenerate atomic states where one of the Raman legs is provided by a cavity mode.
-The effects of photon loss through the cavity mirrors lead to an effective atom-only model described by Eq.~(\ref{eqn:DallaTorre}), and the presence of collective atomic operators $\hat{S}_{x,y,z}$ reflects the fact that the photons escaping the cavity do not carry information about which atoms they were emitted from.
-This also provides an example of a model that relaxes to an entangled dark state by an adequate engineering of dissipation processes~\cite{Kuzmich1997,DallaTorre2013,Groszkowski2022}.
+This model can also be engineered inside QED cavities~\cite{DallaTorre2013}, as depicted in Fig.~\ref{fig:SDMModel}(a).
+In the proposal of Ref.~\cite{DallaTorre2013}, this is achieved by driving two-photon Raman transitions (with Rabi drives $\Omega_{\pm}$) between two degenerate atomic states where one of the Raman legs is provided by a cavity mode.
+The effects of photon loss through the cavity mirrors (with rate $\propto \Gamma'$) lead to an effective atom-only model described by Eq.~(\ref{eqn:DallaTorre}), where $\zeta\propto (\Omega_+^2-\Omega_-^2)$ is controlled by the imbalance between Rabi drive strengths.
+In this case, the presence of collective atomic operators $\hat{S}_{x,y,z}$ reflects the fact that the photons escaping the cavity do not carry information about which atoms they were emitted from.
+This model also provides an example of relaxation towards an entangled dark state by an adequate engineering of dissipation processes~\cite{Kuzmich1997,DallaTorre2013,Groszkowski2022}.